harsh183/gentle_kotlin/_posts/2020-01-05-collections.md

 Say we're building an application that takes a picture of food and gives you recipes that use those ingredients.
 While this sounds very complex, the first step would be to figure out how to store these food items in our program.
 We can do so with something called collections.

 A collection is just a container that stores a number of objects.
 These objects have to share the same type, so we can't have a collection of Ints, Doubles, and Booleans.
 The objects stored in collections are called elements or items.
-In our example, we can store a collection of food items represented with String literals!

 How we use this collection depends on what type of collection we construct.
 Kotlin provides different kinds of collections that are friendlier to use for different reasons; as such, depending on how you want to store and use objects, you might use a certain type of collection.
-Let's delve into the different types.

 ## Types of Collections